 For the current academic year (2018-19), AAC&U – through generous funding from the National Science Foundation – will provide up to $2,000 to its active Regional Networks to support the attendance of one Network Councilor (or leader) to participate in the first annual PKAL Network Councilor Meeting.
-This meeting will be held in the early part of the Fall 2018 semester.
-Network Councilors will be reimbursed up to $1000 for travel reimbursement to the Washington, DC metropolitan area, and will receive a $1000 stipend for Network Councilors for 1) participation in the 1.5-day meeting and 2) implementation of Network leader activities within their respective Networks.
+This meeting will be held the afternoon of November 8 in conjunction with the AAC&U PKAL STEM Conference in Atlanta, Georgia.
+Network Councilors will be reimbursed up to $1000 for travel reimbursement to Atlanta, Georgia, and will receive a $1000 stipend for Network Councilors for 1) participation in the Councilor meeting and 2) implementation of Network leader activities within their respective Networks.

 Pending the allocation of future funding, other opportunities are expected to support the implementation of additional Network meetings aimed at fostering collaboration between STEM education researchers and disciplinary faculty.